rossbar/caltech-hpc-user-docs/quickstart.md

 $ mkdir -p /central/groups/<your-research-group-name>/<your-username>/mnist_example
 ```

-If your not sure what `<your-research-group-name>` is, try `ls /central/groups`
+If you're not sure what `<your-research-group-name>` is, try `ls /central/groups`
 and see if there are any obvious candidates (e.g. your professor's last name).
 Else ask the person from your group who gave you HPC access!

 Now we have everything we need to run the job.

-### Submitting the job
+## Submitting the job

 We'll use slurm's `sbatch` command to submit our job to the scheduler.
 To do so, we first need to write the script that describes our job.
-In our case, there are two main steps we need to include:
+We have two main steps
- 1. Enter the virtual environment, and
+ 1. Enter the virtual environment
  2. Run `main.py`

 Create a new bash script somehwere in your home directory called `train-mnist.sh`